andrew/ultimate-awesome/README.md

 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-data-agents](https://github.com/hkustdial/awesome-data-agents) - Continuously updated paper list on advancements in Data Agents.
 Companion repo to our paper "A Survey of Data Agents: Emerging Paradigm or Overstated Hype?".
 - [Awesome-CS-OpenCourse](https://github.com/0voice/Awesome-CS-OpenCourse) - 2025 精选｜全球顶尖高校计算机科学免费公开课合集！MIT、斯坦福等名校核心课全收录，从入门到进阶覆盖算法、AI、操作系统，助力高效提升技能。.
+- [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
+- [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [awesome-es](https://github.com/UESTC404/awesome-es) - 电子科技大学软件学院本科阶段计算机体系结构学习&嵌入式开发的公开课/书籍/Blog/资料整理.
 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
-- [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .